 15 mm: Patients with no risk factors (who typically should not be tested)

 TB is much more aggressive in immunocompromised patients and, if not appropriately and aggressively treated, may be fatal in as little as 2 mo from a patient's initial presentation, especially with MDR-TB.
-However, with effective antiretroviral therapy (and appropriate anti-TB treatment), the prognosis for immunocompromised patients, even with MDR-TB, may approach that of immunocompetent patients.
+However, with effective antiretroviral therapy (and appropriate anti-TB treatment), the prognosis for patients with HIV infection, even those with MDR-TB, may approach that of immunocompetent patients.
 Poorer outcomes should be expected for patients with XDR-TB because there are so few effective drugs.

 Surgical face masks for TB patients are stigmatizing and are typically not recommended for cooperative patients.
 Precautions are needed until drug treatment has made patients sufficiently noncontagious.
 For patients with proven drug-susceptible or MDR-TB, precautions are maintained until there is a clinical response to therapy (typically, 1 to 2 wk).
 However, for XDR-TB, response to treatment may be slower, and the consequences of transmission even greater; thus, a more convincing response to therapy (eg, smear or culture conversion) is required to end precautions.